What are the Buy-to-Let Landlord responsibilities?

 Register with a Tenancy Deposit Scheme

-A legal requirement if you have a BTL property in England or Wales – You must by law, put the deposits in a scheme within 30 days of the start date of the tenancy agreement.
+A legal requirement if you have a Buy-to-Let property in England or Wales – You must by law, put the deposits in a scheme within 30 days of the start date of the tenancy agreement.

-Landlord Legal Responsibilities:
+Buy-to-Let Landlord Legal Responsibilities:

-As a landlord, it’s vital that you comply with all of the legal requirements asked of you.
+Other Buy-to-Let landlord responsibilities include complying with all of the legal requirements asked of you.
 These can include the following so be sure to check that you’re compliant:

 - Ensure the property has an Energy Performance Certificate